Etablissement Du Val D'or

 The Val d'Or hurricane lanterns

-• Type A: Standard model, fully steel construction.
+• Type A: standard model, steel construction throughout

-• Type B: Same as Type A, but with a copper base on the reservoir.
+• Type B: as Type A, with a copper base on the reservoir

-• Type C: Enhanced version with copper base, chimney cover, and tank cap.
+• Type C: copper base, chimney cover, and tank cap

-• Skater’s Lanterns: I have seen two different models of this: one with a beautifully decorated base and one with a protective cage around the glass.
+Skater's lanterns: two versions are known — one with a decorated base, one with a protective cage around the glass

 Vintage Val d’Or oil lamp with protective metal frame and glass chimney shown in detailed illustration.

-A catalog from Union Industrielle et Commerciale d'Articles d'Éclairage, likely dated between 1928 and 1930, lists these models as 500 and 501.
+A catalog from Union Industrielle et Commerciale d'Articles d'Éclairage, likely dated 1928–1930, lists both models under these numbers.

 Val d'Or Type A